dockhero/generators/caddy-proxy/README.md

 | VIRTUAL_HOST 	| ${DOCKHERO_HOST}  	| Caddy server will generate an SSL certificate for that domain          	|
 | TARGET_URL   	| ${HEROKU_APP_URL} 	| URL which receives the request 	|

-It's recommended to always use a volume to store SSL certificate and key to avoid generating the certificate every time the container starts and hitting the limits.
+It's recommended to always declare a volume to store SSL certificate and key to avoid generating the certificate every time the container starts and hitting the limits.

 You can see the Caddy's access.log using Heroku logs command